ECheynet/FINO1_turbulence1/README.md

 </p>

 <p>
 This is the first version of the submission.
-Som bugs may still be present.
+Some bugs may still be present.
 </p>

 <h2> Relevance and Applications:</h2>